Key Takeaways

 Hamsters are adorable little creatures who love running on their wheels and stuffing their cheeks with food.
 They're soft, they squeak, and they're basically the definition of cute.
 But beneath that fluffy exterior, hamsters still have some primal instincts — and one of those instincts can lead to them eating their own offspring.

 It doesn't make it any less startling when it happens, but knowing the reasons behind this behavior can help you prepare and potentially stop it from happening again.
+Don't beat yourself up if this happens to you — it's more common than you might think, especially among first-time hamster mothers.

 Normal Hamster Nesting Behavior